Last updated:

 5. Reevaluate Regularly

-As your business evolves, update workflows and thresholds to stay aligned with changing customer payment trends.
+As your company evolves, update your AR automation workflows and thresholds to stay aligned with changing customer payment trends.
+Seasonal businesses may need different reminder cadences at different times of year.

 Conclusion: Automation Is No Longer Optional